MStarmans91/WORC/README.md

 Several tools have some (mandatory) prerequisites which are listed below.
 We highly recommend you to install these to maximally profit from our toolbox.

+### PREDICT
+Most of the default tools in WORC use [PREDICT](https://github.com/Svdvoort/PREDICTFastr), our in-house feature extraction and classification toolbox.
+Currently, you do need to manually install PREDICT from the Github or with pip:

+      pip install PREDICT

 ### Fastr Configuration
 The installation will create a FASTR configuration file in the $HOME/.fastr/config.d folder.
 This file is used for configuring